 In the geoengineering literature, either the present anthropogenic radiative forcing (+1.6[-1.0/+0.8] W m-2 in 2005) or that due to a doubling of atmospheric CO2 (+3.71 W m-2) (IPCC, 2007), are typically taken as the targets to counteract.
-However, actual anthropogenic radiative forcing has varied, and will continue to vary, over
+However, actual anthropogenic radiative forcing has varied, and will continue to vary, over time.

-- time.
 By radiative forcing "potential" we generally mean the most negative radiative forcing that could physically be achieved by a particular option (irrespective of whether it is sensible or desirable, for other reasons, to achieve it).
 The exceptions are spacebased measures which have considerable capacity to be scaled up and atmospheric aerosol and CCN measures which have limited capacity to be scaled up.
-Geoengi- - neered radiative forcing effects themselves will all decay over time, although at widely differing rates.
+Geoengineered radiative forcing effects themselves will all decay over time, although at widely differing rates.
 Shortwave geoengineering options generally have rather short lifetimes (from a few decades for spacecraft at the L1 point, a few years for stratospheric sulphate, to a few hours for tropospheric CCN).
-This is usually addressed by arguing that short-lived measures would be continually replenished, and we calculate their radia- - tive forcing potential on this basis, making them appear time-independent.
-In truth, all the options would take some time to develop and deploy and may never reach their estimated potential.

-The longwave geoengineering options have to be considered in a time dependent manner, because they involve interfering with a dynamic carbon cycle.
+This is usually addressed by arguing that short-lived measures would be continually replenished, and we calculate their radiative forcing potential on this basis, making them appear time-independent.
+In truth, all the options would take some time to develop and deploy and may never reach their manner, because they involve interfering with a dynamic carbon cycle.
 Hence we consider time-dependent scenarios of CO_2 removal from the atmosphere.
-There is

-- an added complication that effects on atmospheric CO2 will decay over time, due to the counter-balancing response of ocean and land carbon reservoirs to atmospheric perturbations.
-Effects will also decay if carbon storage is not permanent and CO2 is leaked back to the atmosphere.
-Thus, to calculate an effect on atmospheric CO2 one - must specify a timescale of interest.
-To calculate a corresponding impact on radiative forcing one also needs to account for the fact that the sensitivity of radiative forcing to a given change in CO_2 depends inversely on the absolute concentration of CO_2 (see Sect.
+There is an added complication that effects on atmospheric CO_2 will decay over time, due to the counter-balancing response of ocean and land carbon reservoirs to atmospheric perturbations.
+Effects will also decay if carbon storage is not permanent and CO_2 is leaked back to the atmosphere.
+Thus, to calculate an effect on atmospheric CO_2 one must specify a timescale of interest.
+To calculate a corresponding impact on radiative forcing one also needs to account for the fact that the sensitivity of radiative forcing to a given change in CO2 depends inversely on the absolute concentration of CO2 (see

+Sect.
 2.2).
-This demands that we specify a reference scenario for CO2 concentration.
-We choose to focus on two intermediate time horizons of interest to policy makers,
+This demands that we specify a reference scenario for CO_2 concentration.

+We choose to focus on two intermediate time horizons of interest to policy makers, estimated potential.